hamzberg/cc-site/content/p5js-vector-sketches/eye-spiral.md

 }
 ```
+The full script for this sketch can be found on [Github](https://github.com/hamzberg/cc-site).

 ## Thoughts

 I was looking at some other pen-plot artists and got inspired to really playing with lines.
 Turned out pretty well.